nbeaver/thunderlink-install-guide/readme.rst

 #.
 Check if the protocol is already registered::

-       $ gvfs-mime --query x-scheme-handler/thunderlink
+       $ gio mime x-scheme-handler/thunderlink
-       No default applications for 'x-scheme-handler/thunderlink'
+       No default applications for “x-scheme-handler/thunderlink”

 #.
 Copy ``thunderbird-thunderlink-handler.desktop`` to the proper directory::